pnc21/Advaya/Readme.md

 ## 🤖 Introduction

-AI Cancer Care provides an easy and efficient way to craft personalized cancer care using AI.
+AI Health Care provides an easy and efficient way to craft personalized cancer care using AI.
 It interacts with the Gemini AI to analyze and generate detailed treatment plans based on patient data and medical records.

 ## 🔋 Features